Do Good Cell Phone Screen Guards Matter?

 Moreover, moms out there might notice that, especially in the warm weather, the make-up on their cheeks often winds up on their phones.
 So having a cover that’s a little smudge resistant and wipes clean easily is handy for us, too.

-We put the cover on an iPhone 5, but IntelliArmor makes it for a wide range of phones, tablets and e-readers.
-The prices range from $7 to $20.
+We put the cover on an iPhone 5, but *IntelliArmor makes it for a wide range of phones, tablets and e-readers.
+The prices range from $6 to more than $20.
 If you’re rough with your phone, travel a lot with it, hand it to your kids often, or keep it in trouser pockets or a purse as full as my husbands, it seems like it might be worth the price.

 Pin it for later!